apaluya/localize-the-docs/localize-the-docs.md

 - _"What languages/locales should we support?"_
 - _"Do we have access to enough competent translators and reviewers for each language/locale pairing?"_
+- _"Do translators and reviewers have sufficient technical competence?"_

 ## GILT Assessment